Mercutio3/mini-chat-server/README.md

     ./testClientList runs unit-tests on the frequently-called methods supporting the linked list that keeps track of all connected clients.

     ./testCommands runs tests on the command-processing methods with both valid and invalid sets of arguments, as well as verifying their results.

+    ./testUtils runs tests on helper functions used by other files.

 Alternatively, run "make test" to build and run tests.
 The call will fail if any test fails.